RobertDavidson1/CollegeNotes/Computer Science - Sem2/Theory/IPython and Jupyter.md

 	- len? or L.append?

 - % : ^a26f81
+	- Magic command (implemented by Jupyter and IPython)
 	- Called outside of Python
 	- %timeit : time function
 	- %bash : write bash in cell